duelafn/dockerfiles/mariadb-deb11/README.md

 =========

 Debian 11 no longer uses the admin.cnf connection permission file.
-Instead, it uses authorized local users.
+Instead, it uses an authorized mysql system user.

 Docker Scripts